blurpy/transistor-tester/README.md

 The AY-AT does not have an ISP programming header.
 It's possible to solder pins on the back of the circuit board like [this](https://www.eevblog.com/forum/testgear/$20-lcr-esr-transistor-checker-project/msg1021401/#msg1021401), but I used a [TL866II Plus](http://www.xgecu.com/en/TL866_main.html) universal programmer together with the [minipro](https://gitlab.com/DavidGriffith/minipro/) open source software for Linux.
 See https://github.com/blurpy/minipro for more about how to use.

 To flash the firmware we need 3 files.
 The 2 firmware-files from above, and [ComponentTester.cfg](firmware/ComponentTester.cfg).
 The last file contains the configuration of the fuses of the ATmega328P.
 The fuse configuration is extracted from the Makefile.
-To see what the fuse mean you can use this [online calculator](http://www.engbedded.com/fusecalc/).
+To see what the fuses mean you can use this [online calculator](http://www.engbedded.com/fusecalc/).

 Commands: